csommerl/js120/lesson2/lesson2_notes.md

 **Context loss** occurs in JavaScript when the execution is not what is intuitively expected.

-Three main ways context loss occurs are when:
+Context loss occurs in (at least) 3 ways, namely when

-1. a method is copied from an object and used elsewhere,
+1. a method is passed as an argument to a function
+   - Solution 1: add `thisArg` to the function and invoke the method using `call` with `thisArg`
+   - Solution 2: use `bind` on the method and pass the resulting function as an argument to the target function
 2. ...
 3. ...